Executive Summary

 The inference performance demonstrated in this paper depends on the tight integration between AMD ROCm and the vLLM serving framework.
 ROCm 7.0 provides the GPU kernel libraries, memory management primitives, and inter-GPU communication layers that vLLM uses to implement continuous batching and PagedAttention.
 For the Qwen3-235B model deployed across two MI355X accelerators, ROCm manages tensor parallel inference with minimal inter-GPU communication overhead, delivering the 7,773 tokens-per-second throughput measured at peak load.

-ROCm's compatibility with the Hugging Face model format means that new models published to the Hugging Face Hub (and curated through Dell Enterprise Hub) can be deployed on the MI355X accelerators without format conversion or custom compilation steps.
+ROCm supports the Hugging Face model format natively, so new models published to the Hugging Face Hub (and curated through Dell Enterprise Hub) deploy on MI355X accelerators without format conversion or custom compilation.
 When the next generation of reasoning models becomes available, operators can evaluate them on existing hardware by updating the model weights in vLLM, with ROCm handling the low-level GPU resource management automatically.
 This upgrade path protects the hardware investment and ensures the monitoring solution can evolve as AI model capabilities advance.

 Operational Ecosystem: From Deployment to Production